Be part of research about genes

 After providing a sample

-The saliva samples will be sent to the University of Bristol which is licensed by the Human Tissue Authority.
+The saliva samples have been sent to the University of Bristol which is licensed by the Human Tissue Authority.

-A sample of DNA will be extracted and stored securely and anonymously for research about genes in the future.
+A sample of DNA has been extracted and stored securely and anonymously for research about genes in the future.

-The saliva samples will be destroyed once the DNA sample has been extracted.
+The saliva samples were destroyed once the DNA sample was extracted.

 The DNA samples will be stored securely and anonymously and treated in strict confidence in accordance with the Data Protection Act, the General Data Protection Regulations (GDPR), and the Human Tissue Act.
 We will use an anonymous identifier to match your genetic information to your study responses.
 Any researchers using the DNA samples in the future will not have access to your family’s name and address or any other personal details that could identify individuals in the study.